Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

 The goal of this lab is to compare the performance of a UDTF vs Vectorised UDTF Operations.

-In this notebook, we will do the following:
+In this lab, we will do the following:
  - We will work with Customers from the TPCH Datasets of different sizes (15M to 1.5B records) freely and instantly available in Snowflake through an inbound share.
  - We will use 3 different Virtual Warehouse sizes, i.e., Small, Medium, and Large.
- - We will execute on single use-case, namely, Numerical Computation.Please note, these are hypothetical use-cases but are commonly found when working with data in Snowflake.
+ - We will execute on single use-case, namely, Numerical Computation.But we will experiment with regular UDTF, end-partition vectorised UDTF, and process method vectorised UDTF.

-## Lab 3 (Vectorised UDTFs) - Execution
+## Lab 2 (Vectorised UDTFs) - Execution
 Duration: 20

 ### Prerequisites